Kaushal Kishore (politician): Education

 After completing his intermediate studies at his native place, Kali Charan Inter college, Lucknow, Kishore took admission in under graduate course at C.R.
 Degree College but could not continue as he got involved in family illness, and labourers and cultivators' causes.

 He could buy a bicycle only in class 12th, after getting his first scholarship in 1977.

 Career

 Kishore was MLA from Malihabad constituency in 2002.
 In 2002-2003 he also rose to be a minister of state in Mulayam Singh's government.

+Controversy

+Kishore came under public scrutiny when he blamed the decision-making skills of "educated women" when commenting on the murder of Shraddha Walkar.

+Kishore blamed women for choosing their own partners and stated that they should "learn from such incidents (Shraddha murder).
+They should stay with someone with the approval of their parents".

+In Aug 2023 a murder took place at the residence of Union Minister of State Kaushal Kishore located in Begaria village of Thakurganj police station area.
+Here Vinay Srivastava was shot dead with a pistol belonging to Kaushal Kishore's son, Vikas Kishore.
+DCP Rahul Raj said, Vinay Srivastava, who was also a close aide of Kaushal Kishore's son, died due to bullet injury on his head.
+There was an injury mark on the head also.